The Game Theory of Fake News: Methods

-We can further define an extortionate fake news strategy as one that ensures the amount of fake news shared always exceeds the amount of news consumed i.e. $v_f>v_{fc}+v_{tc}$.
-For a fake news site an extortion strategy has the form $\mathbf{r}_-^*=\big\{\theta=-\beta,1-\alpha-\beta<\gamma\leq0\big\}$ (see SI Section 1).
-Conversely, an extortion strategy for a mainstream site ensures that the amount of true news shared always exceeds the amount of news consumed i.e. $v_t>v_{fc}+v_{tc}$.
-For a mainstream site an extortion strategy has the form $\mathbf{r}^*_+=\big\{\gamma=1-\alpha, 0\leq\theta<1-\alpha-\beta\big\}$ . \\ \\ \textbf{Simulations:} We performed simulations to determine the most successful transmitter strategies for fake and mainstream sites.
+\textbf{Simulations.} We performed simulations to determine the most successful transmitter strategies for fake and mainstream sites.
 We selected a transmitter strategy $\mathbf{r}=\{\alpha,\beta,\gamma,\theta\}$ (Eq.
 2) with each parameter drawn uniformly from the interval required to produce a viable strategy.
-We initialized a receiver with a strategy that does not consume any news from the transmitter, i.e. $\mathbf{q}=\{0,0,0,0\}$ (Eq.
+We initialized a receiver with a strategy that does not engage with any news from the transmitter, i.e. $\mathbf{q}=\{0,0,0,0\}$ (Eq.
 1) which was then allowed to update under a local optimization process (see SI Section 1).
-For each set of receiver and transmitter strategies, we calculated the stationary distribution for transmission and consumption of news stories $\mathbf{v}=\{v_{tc},v_{tn},v_{fc},v_{fn}\}$ under the iterated fake news game.
+For each set of receiver and transmitter strategies, we calculated the stationary distribution for transmission and engagement of news stories $\mathbf{v}=\{v_{tc},v_{tn},v_{fc},v_{fn}\}$ under the iterated misinformation game.
 For a single receiver the stationary distribution can be found explicitly.
 For a larger population of receivers we simulated $10^4$ rounds of the game, which allowed us to estimate the stationary distribution numerically.
 In all simulations we assume that both transmitters and receivers experience execution errors \cite{Stewart17558} with probability $\varepsilon=10^{-3}$.
+Finally we assume a ``perception error'' among transmitters, in which they incorrectly label false stories as true, or vice versa, of $\eta=0.3$.
+Transmitter strategies without feedback were produced in the same way, with the constraint $\theta=\gamma=0$.

 We used the stationary distribution $\mathbf{v}$ to calculate receiver payoffs at equilibrium.
 We then allowed receiver strategies to update under a local optimization process (see SI Section 1.5 for further details).
-After a burn in period of $10^4$ update events we measured the average engagement and consumption rate of receivers over an additional $10^4$ update events.
+After a burn in period of $10^4$ update events we measured the average engagement and engagement probability of receivers over an additional $10^4$ update events.

+Simulations in which transmitters and/or multiple receivers co-optimize followed the same procure, with all players engaging in the local optimization process.
+Region plots (Figure 3 and SI Section 3) were produced by breaking the parameter space into a $100\times 100$ grid and co-optimizing $10^3$ replicates at each point.